bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-19-beliefs.tocs_v2.md

-- 19 Beliefs
+- **19 Beliefs**
-  - 19.1 Belief Initialization
+  - **19.1 Belief Initialization**
-    The agent's initial belief over states can be represented parametrically (e.g., categorical or Gaussian) or non-parametrically (e.g., particles).
-Diffuse initial beliefs avoid overconfidence in incorrect states but pose challenges in sparse sampling, especially in non-parametric methods.
-Initializing beliefs after informative observations, such as landmark detections, helps focus belief sampling; see [Probabilistic Robotics](https://mitpress.mit.edu/books/probabilistic-robotics) for further details.
+    - Beliefs can be represented parametrically (categorical or multivariate normal) or non-parametrically (particles).
+    - Initial beliefs encode prior information and should be diffuse in absence of knowledge to avoid overconfidence.
+    - Landmark observations can help initialize beliefs more precisely in robotic navigation.
+    - Refer to [Probabilistic Robotics](https://mitpress.mit.edu/books/probabilistic-robotics) by Thrun et al. for practical belief updating methods.
-  - 19.2 Discrete State Filter
+  - **19.2 Discrete State Filter**
-    Beliefs in discrete POMDPs are categorical distributions over finite states and can be updated exactly using recursive Bayesian estimation based on transition and observation models.
-The belief vector lies in a probability simplex, ensuring non-negative elements summing to one.
-Accurate observation and transition models critically influence belief update success; foundational concepts appear in [Sutton and Barto's Reinforcement Learning](http://incompleteideas.net/book/the-book.html).
+    - In POMDPs, the agent receives observations with probabilities dependent on states and actions.
+    - Beliefs over discrete states are represented as categorical distributions (belief vectors) constrained to the probability simplex.
+    - Recursive Bayesian estimation updates beliefs based on actions and observations using the transition and observation models.
+    - The crying baby example demonstrates belief updates in a simple discrete POMDP.
-  - 19.3 Linear Gaussian Filter
+  - **19.3 Linear Gaussian Filter**
-    For continuous states under linear–Gaussian assumptions on transitions, observations, and beliefs, the Kalman filter performs exact belief updates using mean and covariance predictions and Kalman gain adjustments.
-This method assumes Gaussian noise and linear dynamics, enabling efficient recursive estimation.
-The classical Kalman filter is detailed in [Kalman’s original paper](https://ieeexplore.ieee.org/document/4085255).
+    - Kalman filters provide exact belief updates for linear Gaussian transition and observation models with Gaussian beliefs.
+    - The filter performs prediction based on dynamics and correction using observations through the Kalman gain.
+    - References include Rudolf Kálmán’s seminal paper and [Estimation with Applications to Tracking and Navigation](https://www.wiley.com/en-us/Estimation+with+Applications+to+Tracking+and+Navigation-p-9780471546894).
-  - 19.4 Extended Kalman Filter
+  - **19.4 Extended Kalman Filter**
-    The EKF extends the Kalman filter to nonlinear transition and observation models by linearizing dynamics around the current belief mean using Jacobians.
-It produces Gaussian approximations but does not preserve exact posteriors or multimodality, trading accuracy for computational tractability.
-The EKF implementation and applicability are extensively covered in [Probabilistic Robotics](https://mitpress.mit.edu/books/probabilistic-robotics).
+    - The EKF extends the Kalman filter to nonlinear dynamics by linearizing through Taylor expansions (Jacobian matrices).
+    - EKF approximates updated beliefs as Gaussian distributions but does not preserve true posterior mean and variance.
+    - It is widely used in practice due to computational efficiency despite being an approximation.
+    - Jacobians provide local linear approximations necessary for updates.
-  - 19.5 Unscented Kalman Filter
+  - **19.5 Unscented Kalman Filter**
-    The UKF avoids derivatives by deterministically sampling sigma points to approximate nonlinear transformations of Gaussian distributions.
-It generalizes belief updates by transforming sigma points through nonlinear functions, reconstructing new means and covariances.
-Parameters control sigma point distribution, and the method outperforms EKF in many nonlinear settings.
-For in-depth theory, see [Julier and Uhlmann's UKF paper](https://ieeexplore.ieee.org/document/1416923).
+    - The UKF uses deterministic sigma points to approximate the effect of nonlinear transformations on Gaussian beliefs without derivatives.
+    - Sigma points and associated weights reconstruct mean and covariance after transformation for improved approximation.
+    - The scalar spread parameter λ controls sigma point dispersion and affects approximation quality.
+    - The UKF calculates the Kalman gain using cross covariance matrices instead of linear observation matrices.
+    - See Julier and Uhlmann’s original work on unscented filtering for foundational details.
-  - 19.6 Particle Filter
+  - **19.6 Particle Filter**
-    Particle filters represent beliefs as weighted samples (particles) and update by sampling successor states via transition dynamics, weighting by observation likelihoods, and resampling accordingly.
-They approximate arbitrary distributions and handle nonlinear, non-Gaussian dynamics but suffer from particle deprivation.
-Standard tutorials include [Arulampalam et al.’s particle filter overview](https://ieeexplore.ieee.org/document/978374).
+    - Particle filters approximate beliefs using a set of sampled states (particles), useful for non-linear, non-Gaussian models.
+    - Particles propagate via transition distributions, and weights reflect observation likelihoods.
+    - Resampling is based on weights to approximate posterior distributions; rejection sampling variants exist but are limited for continuous observations.
+    - Performance depends on particle count and distribution coverage.
+    - For a tutorial, see Arulampalam et al. (2002) on particle filters for Bayesian tracking.
-  - 19.7 Particle Injection
+  - **19.7 Particle Injection**
-    Particle injection mitigates particle deprivation by adding random samples from broader distributions, balancing exploration and accuracy.
-Adaptive injection adjusts injection rates based on fast and slow moving averages of particle weights, preventing overconfidence during filter convergence or noisy observations.
-Core principles and adaptive strategies are discussed in [Probabilistic Robotics](https://mitpress.mit.edu/books/probabilistic-robotics).
+    - Particle injection mitigates particle deprivation by adding randomly sampled particles from a broad distribution.
+    - Adaptive injection adjusts the number of injected particles based on the ratio of fast and slow exponential moving averages of particle weights.
+    - Injection reduces the risk of losing particles near the true state but can decrease accuracy if overused.
+    - Parameters α (smoothing factors) and ν (injection rate scalar) tune the adaptive approach.
+    - Adaptive injection adapts to varying observation likelihoods to maintain particle diversity.
+  - **19.8 Summary**
+    - POMDPs model decision making with state uncertainty requiring belief maintenance.
+    - Beliefs can be discrete categorical distributions or continuous Gaussian distributions.
+    - Linear Gaussian models allow exact analytical filtering; nonlinearities require EKF or UKF approximations.
+    - Particle filters approximate beliefs with samples and are broadly applicable.
+    - Maintaining accurate and robust beliefs depends on model accuracy and appropriate filter choice.
+  - **19.9 Exercises**
+    - Exercises cover conceptual and computational understanding of belief updates in POMDPs, Kalman filters, particle filters, and conjugate distributions.
+    - Applications include localization, parameter estimation (Poisson and gamma distributions), and aircraft monitoring.
+    - Solutions emphasize the mathematical formulations and reasoning underlying different belief update methods.
+    - Exercises provide practical connections to modeling assumptions and limitations in various filtering approaches.